- How can I get more information about applying to the CSE program at UC San Diego?

 Students must 1st be offered a tutoring position to be able to enroll in CSE 95.
 Once you have received an offer, please wait until you receive an email from the enrollment coordinator as they will authorize the enrollment.
 Please keep in mind that we usually wait until most tutor positions are filled before opening the enrollment.

 They are CSE 197, 198, 199.
 CSE 197 is an academic companion course for internships and 198 and 199 are for research.
-More in-depth information is available on the linked Course Description page.
+More in-depth information is available on the linked Special Studies page.

 The CSE Department enforces all course prerequisites.
 Students should meet with their major advisor for long term planning.